peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 \caption{
   \textbf{Geometry of the shortwave intermittency problem (downward).}
   (1) At the beginning of the
-  intermittence period, solar radiation passes through a plane-parallel atmospheric layer at zenith angle $\theta_1$.
+  intermittency period, solar radiation passes through a plane-parallel atmospheric layer at zenith angle $\theta_1$.
 (2) As the Sun rises to zenith angle $\theta_2$, the broadband optical thickness (as per our definition)